qognitive/fast-pauli/docs/getting_started.rst

 Pauli Matrices
 ------------------------
-In math and physics, a Pauli matrix (often denoted by the greek letter sigma) is any one of the special 2 x 2 complex matrices in the set:
+In math and physics, a Pauli matrix (often denoted by the greek letter :math:`\sigma`) is any one of the special 2 x 2 complex matrices in the set:

 .. math::
     \sigma_0 = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix}